Chart Color Schemes

 Acton Park demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 30.9% among residents aged 15+, surpassing the Tasmania average of 25.5%.
-Bachelor degrees are most prevalent at 19.9%, followed by postgraduate qualifications (6.9%) and graduate diplomas (4.1%).
-Vocational credentials are also common, with 34.4% of residents aged 15+ holding such qualifications - advanced diplomas at 10.8% and certificates at 23.6%.
+The area's educational profile is notable regionally, with university qualification rates at 30.9% among residents aged 15+, surpassing Tasmania's average of 25.5%.
+Bachelor degrees are the most prevalent at 19.9%, followed by postgraduate qualifications (6.9%) and graduate diplomas (4.1%).
+Vocational credentials are also prominent, with 34.4% of residents aged 15+ holding them – advanced diplomas account for 10.8% while certificates make up 23.6%.

 Frequently Asked Questions - Education